Skip to content

 Refer to Loading Entitlements for information on collecting entitlement data from sources.

-You can work with all of your organization's entitlements in one place on the Entitlements page by going to Admin > Access > Entitlements.
+You can work with all of your organization's entitlements in one place on the Entitlements page by going to Admin > Access Model > Entitlements.

 You can also work with entitlements on sources.

-Exploring Entitlements
+Viewing Entitlements

-Go to Admin > Access > Entitlements to see a list of the entitlements in your organization.
+Go to Admin > Access Model > Entitlements to see a list of the entitlements in your organization.
 The table columns include important information for each entitlement such as:

 • Source